| Ch 6 -- The C and C++ Programming Languages

 such matters as the data type of the input parameters and the result code are specified

+when the function is defined and remain invariable throughout program execution.
 Functions are associated with C++ objects as well.
 But as you will see, the actions

 performed when an object's function is invoked may automatically differ, perhaps